A Utility Theory Based Interactive Approach to Robustness in Linear Optimization: Illustrative preliminary computational experiments

 \section{Illustrative preliminary computational experiments}

-In this section, we present some numerical results to show the performance of the algorithms in the $w$-space designed in Section \ref{alg}.
+In this section, we present some numerical results to illustrate the performance of the algorithms in the $w$-space designed in Section \ref{alg}.
+As we mentioned in previous sections, the utility function is not assumed to be explicitly available in our approach.
+So, for computational experiments with our algorithms, we maintain the same assumption.
+We choose a utility function; however, the algorithm does not ``see" the utility function we chose.
+The algorithm interacts with the utility function only through the supergradient oracle.
 LP problems we use are chosen from the NETLIB library of LPs.
 Most of these LP problems are not in the format we have used throughout the paper which is the standard inequality form.
 Hence, we convert each problem to the standard equality form and then use the dual problem.
 In this section, the problem $\max \{ (c^{(0)})^{\top}x : \ Ax \leq b^{(0)} \}$ is the converted one.
 In the following, we consider several numerical examples.

 \textbf{Example 1:} In this example, we consider a simple problem of maximizing a quadratic function.
 Consider the ADLITTLE problem (in the converted form) with 139 constraints and 56 variables.
 We apply the algorithm to function $U_{ij}(s)=-(s_i-s_j)^2$ which makes two slack variables as close as possible.
 This function may not have any practical application, however, shows a simple example difficult to solve by classical robust optimization.